The Whole Serenity Prayer

 The only constant in life is change.
 At least, that seems to be truth when the focus lies with how change challenges our comfort and expectations.
 We must learn to expect the unexpected and deal with change as it comes at us.

 My oldest resists change.
 He’d like the same meal routine week in and week out, and he’d also like to stay well within the realm of the known and expected at all times.
 Change visibly shakes him, but he eventually accepts and embraces it even if never becoming completely happy about it.

 My youngest adapts quickly to change.
 He even seems to need it and to resist much structure.
 Change motivates him to activity, much like my morning cup of coffee wakes me up, but he fades quickly until more change comes.

-Though my boys respond to change in two very different ways, they both grow and mature through it because they also know stability.
-They have structure and consistency in their lives as much as two imperfect but being perfected parents can offer.
+Though my boys respond to change in two very different ways, they both grew and matured through it because they also knew stability.
+They had structure and consistency in their lives as much as two imperfect but being perfected parents can offer.

-That stability only exists in our family because God provides it.
-My husband and I don’t.
-Our routines don’t.
-The presence of an unchanging, holy God gives the only real stability and consistency that can exist in a world where all else seems to live in the unexpected even with our desperate attempts at controlling everything.
+That stability only existed in our family because God provides it.
+My husband and I didn’t.
+Our routines didn’t.
+The presence of an unchanging, holy God gave the only real stability and consistency that could exist in a world where all else seems to live in the unexpected even with our desperate attempts at controlling everything.